Use Self-Scheduling to book a primary care appointment online

 • Have injected drugs.

 Not all heart problems put you at higher risk for endocarditis.
-You do not have a higher risk if you have had:
+Talk to your doctor about your risk.

 Treatment